eriksjolund/podman/docs/source/markdown/options/userns.container.md

   - *uid*=UID: override the UID inside the container that is used to map the current user to.
   - *gid*=GID: override the GID inside the container that is used to map the current user to.

+  The username of the regular user on the host will be set in /etc/passwd when all of these conditions are met:

+  - The *uid* and *gid* options are not set
+  - The file _/etc/passwd_ in the container image does not contain any user with same UID as the regular user on the host

+  The groupname of the regular user on the host will be set in /etc/group when all of these conditions are met:

+  - The *uid* and *gid* options are not set
+  - The file _/etc/group_ in the container image does not contain any group with same GID as the regular user on the host

 **nomap**: creates a user namespace where the current rootless user's UID:GID are not mapped into the container.
 This option is not allowed for containers created by the root user.

 **ns:**_namespace_: run the <<container|pod>> in the given existing user namespace.